neeltom92/go-scraper/README.md

 Before running this project, you need to have the following installed on your system:

 1. Go: Make sure you have Go installed on your machine.
-You can download and install it from [https://golang.org/dl/](https://golang.org/dl/).
+You can download and install it from [https://golang.org/dl/](https://golang.org/dl/)

+2. Ensure you have set the paths corretly [refer this blog on how to write Go code](https://go.dev/doc/code)

-2. Chrome and ChromeDriver: You need Google Chrome and ChromeDriver installed on your system.
+3. Chrome and ChromeDriver: You need Google Chrome and ChromeDriver installed on your system.
 You can download Chrome from [https://www.google.com/chrome/](https://www.google.com/chrome/) and ChromeDriver from [https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-3. Go Selenium Package: You'll need to install the Selenium package for Go.
+4. Go Selenium Package: You'll need to install the Selenium package for Go.
 You can install it using the following command:

    ```shell
    go get github.com/tebeka/selenium